BluWrap

 Series B in 2003

-Sensicore, Inc., based in Ann Arbor, Michigan, specializes in developing smart sensor systems and sensor networks for automated water testing, data collection, and analysis in both drinking and industrial applications.
-The company provides a range of products including WaterPOINT, a handheld device that offers various chemistry measurements for on-site testing, and WaterNOW, a web-based platform for data visualization and management.
-Additionally, Sensicore offers sensor kits and bundles for disinfection and basic water testing, as well as colorimetric test kits for a variety of water quality parameters.
-Their offerings are designed to support municipalities and industries in monitoring and managing water quality effectively.
-Founded in 2000, Sensicore operates as a subsidiary of GE Analytical Instruments, Inc.
+Sensicore, Inc. is a manufacturer and developer of smart sensor systems and sensor networks, headquartered in Ann Arbor, Michigan.
+The company specializes in automating water testing, data collection, and analysis for both drinking and industrial applications.
+Its flagship products include WaterPOINT, a handheld water tester that provides a comprehensive profile of various chemistry measurements, and WaterNOW, a web-based data visualization and decision support system for managing water systems.
+Sensicore also offers a variety of sensor kits and bundles designed for disinfection and basic water testing, alongside colorimetric test kits that measure a range of water quality parameters.
+Additionally, the company provides accessories such as portable thermal printers and power supply products to enhance its testing solutions.
+Sensicore's products serve multiple applications, including monitoring incoming water quality, cooling tower processes, and filtration system performance.
+Founded in 2000, Sensicore operates as a subsidiary of GE Analytical Instruments, Inc. as of 2008.